jwm-dev/jwm.place-minecraft/README.md

 \* Note that I am not sure if these mods are required to be installed on the client if they are installed server-side. [to-do - look into this]

-**If you would like the same client setup as jwm, merely download this directory and install as previously directed.**